-4.1 As indicated earlier in this report, the Council has committed to a financial planning principle that capital grant resources would be directed in the first instance to supporting appropriate lifecycle maintenance programmes to protect the Council's existing assets and infrastructure.
-Annual lifecycle investment across the Council's key asset classes during 2019/20 is included within the capital programme detailed in Appendix 3.
+4.1 As outlined above, the Council has committed to a financial planning principle that capital grant resources would be directed in the first instance to supporting appropriate lifecycle maintenance programmes to protect the Council's existing assets and infrastructure.
+Annual lifecycle investment across the Council's key asset classes during 2020/21 is included within the capital programme detailed in Appendix 3.